 Extending the life of our devices

-Historically, businesses have had to regularly swap out their mobile devices to meet rapidly changing business requirements.
+Historically, businesses regularly swap out their mobile devices to meet rapidly changing business requirements.
 This can mean devices are discarded after as little as two years.

 Supply chain transparency